0xJeremias/ape-nft-project/README.md

 echo $WEB3_ALCHEMY_PROJECT_ID
 ```

-# Create or import a Wallet Address:
+# Create or import a Wallet:

 ## To create: